 In the wild, tortoises spend hours walking, exploring, and searching for food.
-Ideally, captive tortoises should spend all or most of their time outdoors, not inside.
+Ideally, adult captive tortoises should spend all or most of their time outdoors, not inside.
 Indoor housing should be as brief as possible, for example, overnight only or a short winter stay.
+If your tortoise has limited access to a big outdoor enclosure, then his indoor pen should be as large and as naturally landscaped as possible.

 Tortoises tend to come alive when moved to their outside pens.
 They love it!
 There's so much more to see and do than indoors.
-Weather permitting, hatchlings and youngsters can be kept outdoors just like adult tortoises, just be sure they have adequate shade available to avoid overheating.
+Weather permitting, hatchlings and youngsters can spend time outdoors as well, just be sure they have adequately shaded damp areas available to avoid overheating and dehydration.
 Also keep a shallow water dish in a cool and shady area.

-I am fortunate to live in a warm, but not hot, climate that allows my tortoises to spend a great deal of time outside on real dirt, among real plants, and under the real sun. :O)
+I am fortunate to live in a warm, but not hot, climate that allows my tortoises to spend a great deal of time outside on real dirt, among real plants, and under the real sun. :0)

 One of the smartest things I've done for my indoor housing is to dedicate a small bedroom to my tortoise enclosures.
 This room easily stays warmer and more humid than the rest of the house when the door is kept closed.